Best Personal Finance Tools for Self-Employed Workers 2026

 Pros:

-- Human CFP access on Premium (big differentiator vs. Wealthfront)
+- Human CFP access on Premium (genuinely differentiates it from Wealthfront)

 Cons:

-- $4/month fee stings when your balance is small
+- $4/month fee feels like a lot when your balance is small

 - Premium tier requires $100K minimum

-- Slightly higher fee than Wealthfront on comparable tiers
+- Slightly higher fee than Wealthfront at comparable levels

 8. Stash — Best for Beginner Self-Employed Investors

-Stash isn't the most sophisticated tool on this list, and it's not trying to be.
-It's built for people who are new to investing and want to start small — fractional shares from $1, no jargon, and educational content that actually teaches you something useful.
-If you've just gone self-employed and you're starting your investment journey from scratch, Stash removes the intimidation factor in a way that most platforms don't bother to.
+Stash isn't trying to be the most sophisticated tool, and that's actually refreshing.
+It's designed for people starting their investing journey and wanting to begin small — fractional shares from $1, plain English explanations, and educational content that actually teaches you something.
+If you just went self-employed and you're starting from scratch with investing, Stash removes the intimidation in a way most platforms don't bother to.

-The banking account (Stock-Back® debit card) earns fractional stock instead of cash back, which is a genuinely fun mechanic that builds investing habits almost without you noticing.
-Don't expect Wealthfront-level sophistication — you won't get it.
-But for absolute beginners who need a nudge to start, it works.
+The banking account (Stock-Back® debit card) earns fractional stock instead of cash back, which is genuinely clever — it builds investing habits almost without you realizing it.
+Don't expect Wealthfront-level power here.
+But for absolute beginners needing a gentle push to get started, it works.

 Key Features: